 - Trace the activity of leopard sharks in shallow waters off San Diego.

-- Learn about coral and investigate the life of a clownfish on a coral reef.
+- Learn about coral and investigate the life of a clownfish on a reef.

 - Learn about the fluctuations of tide pools and follow the activities of a sea star through changing tides.